 Regional and international collaboration for the development of ICTs

-Foster coordinated regional, international, governmental, intergenerational and multi-stakeholder dialogues and collaboration on regulations, models, strategies and programs recognizing that all stakeholders, including public governance authorities, civil society and the private sector, have important roles to play in the promotion of ICTs for development and addressing the new and existing challenges, derived from emerging inequalities in digital economy; promote efforts to obliterate the differences in access to the network.
+Foster coordinated regional, international, governmental, intergenerational and multi-stakeholder dialogues and collaboration on regulations, models, strategies and programs recognizing that all stakeholders, including public governance authorities, civil society and the private sector, have important roles to play in the promotion of ICTs for development and addressing the new and existing challenges, derived from emerging inequalities in digital economy; in this regard, all stakeholders are encouraged to promote efforts to obliterate the differences in access to the network.

-Continue efforts to facilitate the participation of governments from around the world in the existing processes and forums promoting ICTs for development as well as Internet governance at national, regional, and international levels.
+Continue efforts to facilitate the participation of governments from around the world in the existing processes and forums promoting ICTs for development at local, national, regional, and international levels.

-Make further efforts to encourage exchange and coordination between all WSIS stakeholders and the different ICT actors, including governments and business and other stakeholders, at national, regional and international levels to cooperate in the promotion of ICTs for development.
+Make further efforts to encourage exchange and continuous coordination between all WSIS stakeholders and the different ICT actors, at national, regional and international levels to cooperate in the promotion of ICTs for development.

 Encourage all stakeholders, at the national, regional, and international level, to further develop multi-stakeholder approaches to the deliberation, drafting, and implementation of the full range of policies and processes related to ICTs, development, information and knowledge society.

-Define cyber-borders and related regulations to assure the rights of the countries in digital economy.
-Reaffirm the roles and responsibilities of governments, international organizations, civil society and the private sector in Internet governance.
+Assist developing countries to put in place efficient national ICT policies, strategies and national programmes to enable the development of ICT and facilitate all people to participate in the information society in an inclusive manner.

 Formulation of national strategies, legal and regulatory frameworks for effective governance

-Foster development of clear and precise national ICT policies, strategies, legal and regulatory frameworks covering, among others, national e-strategies, open data, use of social media and companion action plans for beyond 2015.
+Foster development of clear and precise national ICT policies, strategies, legal and regulatory frameworks covering, national e-strategies, open data, use of social media and comprehensive action plans for beyond 2015 addressing e-government and mobile government related issues.
 In doing so, ensure the awareness, involvement and commitment of high level national entities, such as parliaments and cabinets, in incorporating ICT dimensions for education, health, sustainable and urban development and encourage authorities and stakeholders to ensure that each of the socio-economic sectors promotes the use of ICT.

-Stimulate the role of parliaments in the promotion of the information society by developing strategies for the parliaments to utilize the ICT tools in the parliamentary proceedings.
-Support emerging democracies by empowering elected representatives through access to high-quality information resources at the parliamentary libraries and information services.
+Stimulate the role of parliaments in the promotion of the information society by developing means for the parliaments to utilize the ICT tools in the parliamentary proceedings.
+Support emerging democracies by empowering elected representatives with open access to high-quality information resources at the parliamentary libraries and information services bureaus.
+Providing the public with free and easy access to information is another issue that should be of serious consideration to help emerging democracies

-Increase recognition of the importance of policymakers and regulators involving stakeholders in the development of national and regional digital/ ICT strategies through advisory groups, steering committees and similar participatory mechanisms.
+Entrench the conviction of policymakers and regulators of the importance of involving stakeholders in the development of national and regional digital/ ICT strategies through advisory groups, steering committees and similar participatory mechanisms.

-Integrate spectrum policy in digital strategies in recognition of the impact of mobile technologies in developing the knowledge economy, social welfare, finance and in business sectors such as agriculture.

-Address the changing role of regulators in the digital ecosystem, for which the complexity of progressive ICT markets, along with an increased data flow and the development of new services and applications, constitutes a challenge to their traditional powers and encourages to pursue a modern approach to regulation.
+Address the changing role of regulators in the digital ecosystem, for which the complexity of progressive ICT markets, along with an increased data flow and the development of new services and applications, constitutes a challenge to their conventional authority and encourages to pursue a modern approach to regulation.

-Strengthen frameworks for mobile and electronic government being a platform for exchange between administrations and key pillars for connected and responsive governments.
+Embrace the role of e-governments in connecting government agencies at all levels

 Foster establishing an ICT-driven growth strategy and effective social infrastructure management including inter alia,

 Vitalization of local communities by using ICT and data